2022 New York Yankees season

-The 2022 New York Yankees season was the 120th season for the New York Yankees franchise.
+The 2022 New York Yankees season was the 120th season for the New York Yankees franchise in Major League Baseball.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following expiration of the collective bargaining agreement (CBA) between the league and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, thus ending the lockout.
-Although MLB previously announced that several series would be cancelled due to the lockout, the agreement provides for a 162-game season, with originally canceled games to be made up via doubleheaders.
+On March 10, 2022, MLB and the MLBPA agreed to a new CBA, ending the lockout.
+Although MLB had previously announced that several series would be cancelled due to the lockout, the CBA provided for a 162-game season, with originally canceled games to be made up via doubleheaders.
 Opening Day was at the time scheduled for April 7, but was postponed due to inclement weather.

-Starting with the 2022 season, the Yankees local television broadcast was split between the YES Network (which this season marked its 20th foundation anniversary) and Amazon Prime Video, leaving the Yankees without a local over-the-air broadcaster, save for national games.
-This was the first time the Yankees were without a local OTA broadcaster since 1946 as they would partner with WABD-TV (now WNYW Fox 5) the following season.
-Also, it was notable for being the pearl jubilee season for the long time Yankee broadcaster Michael Kay, who joined the team in 1992.
+Local television broadcast of Yankee games was split between the YES Network (which this season marked its 20th foundation anniversary) and Amazon Prime Video, leaving the Yankees without a local over-the-air broadcaster for the first season since 1946, after which they partnered with WABD-TV (now WNYW Fox 5).
+Michael Kay celebrated his 30th season calling Yankees games, having joined the broadcast team in 1992.

+The Yankees were 64–28 in the first part of the season prior to the All-Star break, then went 35–35 in the second, failing to win 100 games despite being on track to do so in June.
+They nonetheless clinched their 30th straight season with a winning record with a win against the Twins on September 7.

+The Yankees clinched a postseason spot on September 22 with a walk-off 5–4 win against the Red Sox.
+They won the American League East, a first-round bye, and defeated the Cleveland Guardians in the Division Series in five games.
+However, they fell to the eventual World Series champion Houston Astros in the Championship Series in a four-game sweep, the first sweep in a best-of-seven series since the 2012 ALCS (where the Yankees were swept by the Detroit Tigers).